Best 360 Feedback Software Compared (2026)

 What is the best 360 feedback software for small teams?

-For teams under 20 people, you need something that starts at the individual leader level, not the organizational level.
+360review is the strongest fit for small teams.
+It starts at the individual leader level, not the organizational level, with no admin overhead and reports ready the same day.
 Enterprise tools like Culture Amp and Lattice are built for HR teams managing hundreds of employees, with pricing and setup complexity to match.
-360review is built for individual leaders and small teams: one link, no admin overhead, reports ready the same day.
+For teams under 20 people, that complexity is unnecessary.

 How much does 360 feedback software cost?

-Pricing varies enormously.
+360 feedback software ranges from $19 one-time to over $9,000 per year depending on the pricing model.
 Enterprise platforms (Culture Amp, Lattice, Leapsome) typically cost $6 to $15 per employee per month, so a 50-person company pays $3,600 to $9,000 per year.
-These are HR suite platforms that bundle 360 feedback with performance management, engagement surveys, and OKRs.
-Note that enterprise tools price per employee, which means respondents count toward the bill.
-360review charges a flat one-time fee per leader only, with unlimited respondents at no extra cost: $19 for 1 leader, $149 for 10, $449 for 50, $799 for 100.
-No monthly fees.
+These platforms price per employee, which means respondents are included in the seat count.
+360review uses a different model: a flat one-time fee per leader only, with unlimited respondents at no extra cost.
+Pricing is $19 for 1 leader, $149 for 10, $449 for 50, $799 for 100.
+No monthly fees, no annual contracts.

 What should I look for in 360 feedback software?